javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/09-call-apply-decorators/article.md

 alert( "Again " + worker.slow(3, 5) ); // same (cached)
 ```

-Now it works with any number of arguments.
+Now it works with any number of arguments (though the hash function would need to be adjusted for a different number of arguments than two).

 There are two changes: